ibm-cloud-docs/log-analysis/work_iam.md

 {:note: .note}

-# Working with IAM policies and access groups
+# Managing IAM policies and access groups
 {: #work_iam}

-{{site.data.keyword.iamlong}} (IAM) enables you to securely authenticate users and control access to all cloud resources consistently in the {{site.data.keyword.cloud_notm}}.
+You can use {{site.data.keyword.iamlong}} (IAM) to securely authenticate users and control access to all cloud resources consistently in the {{site.data.keyword.cloud_notm}}.
 {:shortdesc}

 For more information, see [Managing user access with IAM](/docs/services/Log-Analysis-with-LogDNA?topic=LogDNA-iam#iam).